technicalwriting/dev/data/embeddings.rst

 Huh?
 How is this?
 Why would I want to use *math* to compare *docs*?
 And what do those numbers *MEAN*??

-:sup:`1` When you work with real embeddings, the arrays will have hundreds or thousands of numbers, not 3.
-More on that later.

 .. _embeddings-intuition-api: